vzx7/vpn-setup/README.md

 - [VPN Server](https://github.com/vzx7/vpn-setup/blob/main/vpn_server.md) - VPN Server deployment manual
 - [CA Server](https://github.com/vzx7/vpn-setup/blob/main/ca_server.md) - CA Server configuration manual

+Instructions are written for Linux servers  - (Debian or Ubuntu).

 # Denial of responsibility

 These instructions are informative in nature.
 If you use them, you yourself are solely responsible for the consequences that may arise.